glasnt/talks/2017_01_LCA_JavaScript/slides.md

 Sample implementations for all of these are over at youmightnotneedjavascript.com
 ---

+# HTML5 <!-- .slide: class="center" -->

+Note: There have also been massive improvements to the web in general with HTML5

+With HTML5 a lot of functionality has become native, so you don't need fancy frameworks.
+---

+### AppCache <!-- .slide: class="center" -->
+### Events
+### WebSockets
+### Service Workers
+### Web Storage
+### ... all native with HTML5
+<span class="bfoot" style="bottom: -100px"><a href="https://medium.com/@aliafshar/vanilla-is-the-best-flavour-c1765729a06a#.9z6s9ubgb">Vanilla is the best flavour, Ali Afshar</a></span>

+Note: AppCache, Events, WebSockers, Service Workers, Web Storage

+All these improvements to the HTML spec are making a fast improvement ot the web.
+And yes, some of these aren't available everywhere... yet.

+---
 # Using JavaScript<br>without JavaScript <!-- .slide: class="center" -->
 Note:

 Another way is to use javascript, but dont use javascript

+Unfortunately JS is the only language you can use in a browser (thank goodness, otherwise we would have kept ActiveX and Flash).

+There are work arounds.
 ---
 # Pick any language <!-- .slide: class="center" -->